TriplyDB/Documentation/docs/triplydb-js/index.md

 </dl>

 **Note:**
-If no `accessLevel` is specified the default used is "private".
+If no `accessLevel` is specified, the default used is "private".

 **Examples**